AndrewJ-25/Eimer/README.md

 ![front view](images/render-front.png)
 ![front view](images/render-rear.png)

-## Features
+## Description and Features

 A multi-axis accelerometer, 8 LEDs and 8 GPIO pads make Eimer an ideal wearable device.
 Solder pads are accompanied by holes to run the wire through, so there is no strain on the solder joint.

+Eimer can be programmed using Arduino framework.
+Two mounting holes can be attached to a lanyard necklace, or safety pins.

+Eimer can be powered with USB C or two CR2032 button cells (the board will work with one button cell, with a shorter battery life).
+Important note: do not plug in USB while cells are inserted!

 I designed Eimer to get more comfortable with SMD and to learn more about MCUs.
+I started this project by following a tutorial posted in Hackclub Macondo before customising it.

-The name comes from Irish mythology.
+The name comes from Irish mythology:)

 ## Assembly